Union Integrity Act

 Upon introduction, Rep. Good said in a statement, “All too often, union employees are forced to decide between speaking out and facing retribution from their union leadership or staying silent.
 No employee in America should have to work in fear of calling out corrupt practices by union bosses.
 The common-sense protections in my Union Integrity Act will ensure that every American worker is protected under the First Amendment of the Constitution.”

-Bill Status: The Union Integrity Act was introduced on September 21, 2022.
-It was previously introduced in the 114th and 115th Congresses.
+Bill Status: The Union Integrity Act was introduced on February 1, 2023.
+It has been introduced previously since the 114th Congress.

 PRESS RELEASE: Congressman Good Introduces the Union Integrity Act to Protect Whistleblowers